slatedocs/slate/source/reseller_api.html.md

 Each ticket type item contains attributes like

-- id (integer), the uniq database id this ticket sale
+- id (integer), the uniq database id of this ticket sale
 - title (string), the title of the parent ticket
 - ticket_id (integer), the database parents ticket id
 - quantity (integer)
+- ticket_type (string), the type of ticket
+- start_time (iso8601), the start time of the ticket
 - after_sale_information (text), text containing information for the customer after sale

 plus two attribute blocks for the location and the barcodes.